-When might this come up?
-Maybe if it’s an existing project that is also a Git repo with a history you care about?
+When does this come up?
+Example: it’s an existing project that is already a Git repo with a history you care about.
 Then you have to do this properly.

-If it’s not already an RStudio Project, make it so:
+If the project is not already an RStudio Project, make it so:

-If it’s already an RStudio Project, launch it.
+If your project is already an RStudio Project, launch it.

 You should be in RStudio now, in your project.